avicnotes/hyde/_drafts/2020-10-30-parts-of-a-website-layout.md

 - sidebars
 - footers

 Most web pages will contain all the five parts.
-However, some web pages may omit the sidebar, incase of a one column layout.
+However, some web pages may omit some of the parts e.g.
+	- a landing page or a sales page may omit the sidebar.
+	- a one page website may omit the navigation bar.
+	- a website may place the navigation bar where the sidebar is usually positioned.

-Don't worry if the words sound like jargon.
+Don't worry if these terms sound like jargon for now.
 By the end of our time together, you will have a good understanding of each part of a website layout and its function.

 ## 5 main parts of a web page layout with their functions